KennNguyen/CAP4630-Project3-TSP-Using-ACO/README.md

 * Which strategy(ies) did you use to compute the best solution? : The best solution is computed by having the distance be updated with the shortest distance recorded when the ant completes its route.
 * Which stopping condition did you use?
 Why? : The stopping condition we went with is to have it run a fixed number of iterations due to simplicity and predictability on the runtime.
 * What other parameters, design choices, initialization and configuration steps are relevant to your design and implementation? : The implementation of parameters 'A' and 'B' to control the influence of the pheromone level and the use of inverse distance for the probability of selecting the next city.
 * Which (simple) experiments have you run to observe the impact of different design decisions and parameter values?
-Post their results and your comments.
+Post their results and your comments. : During the design process, we tested the progress of our algorithms by altering the variables: N, ITERATIONS, ALPHA, BETA, EVAPORATION, INITIAL_PHEROMONE, SEED to test the effectiveness of our algorithm.
+We found that at first, the algorithm produced bad solutions.
+After adjusting the ant class and the way they choose their next city on a route, we fixed the issue and were able to produce routes within our desired solutions.

+## Photos

+$\textbf{Original Graph}$

+$\textbf{Improved Graph}$